galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 >
 {: .hands_on}

-The tool outputs three html files with the interactive plots.
+The tool outputs three HTML files with the interactive plots.

 > ### {% icon question %} Question
 >